|

 Mutation - Wikipedia

 In biology, a mutation is an alteration in the nucleic acid sequence of the genome of an organism, virus, or extrachromosomal DNA.
-[1] Viral genomes contain either DNA or RNA.
+[1] .
+Mutations result from errors during replication, mitosis, meiosis, or damage to DNA, which then may trigger error-prone repair [2] or cause an error during replication (translesion synthesis).

 What is Mutation? - University of Utah